Environmental Management Systems Training and Assistance

-In the fall of 2003, FTA initiated its EMS assistance program to help certain transit agencies develop and implement an EMS, using standard 14001 of the International Organization for Standardization (ISO) (http://www.iso.org/).
-Participants in the program receive assistance in the form of training workshops, on-site technical support visits, electronic materials and resources, and consultation.
-Round 3 of the EMS program was completed in September 2012.
+In fall 2003, FTA initiated its Environmental Management Systems (EMS) assistance program to help transit agencies lessen their environmental footprint and, frequently as a result of those changes, save money.
+Participants receive assistance in the form of training, on-site technical support visits, electronic materials and resources, and consultation.

 What is EMS?

-An Environmental Management System (EMS) is a set of processes and practices which enables an organization to reduce its environmental impacts and increase its operating efficiency Public and private entities that have integrated EMS into their operations report an enhanced ability to analyze, control and reduce environmental impacts, comply with environmental regulations and to operate with greater efficiency and control.
+An Environmental Management System (EMS) is a set of processes and practices that enables an organization to reduce its environmental impacts and increase operating efficiency.
+Public and private entities that have integrated EMS into their operations report an enhanced ability to analyze, control and reduce environmental impacts, comply with environmental regulations and operate with greater efficiency and control.
+The program provides transit agencies with technical support and guidance to develop an EMS using using standard 14001 of the International Organization for Standardization (ISO).

-Benefits of implementing an EMS have been reported by each participating transit agency and are documented in the final report for each of the training rounds
+Benefits of implementing an EMS have been reported by each participating transit agency and are documented in the final report for each of the training rounds.
+Environmental benefits include:

 - Reduction in the number, type and severity of compliance incidents;